Vagoltof/x86_N64catridge/README.txt

 around, basically, i'm writting some kind of basic OS to this end.

-For the moment, there is only a small assambler file that is written to a MBR, and display one of to massage deppending on the keypord input.
+For the moment, there is only a small assambler file that is written to a MBR, and display one of two massages depending on the keypord input.